-Just Kids was, at that time, just work: I was reading it because I was on a break from teaching and our colleague Paul Ricciardi had nominated it for KCC Reads, the program I coordinate on campus.
+Just Kids was, at that time, just work: I was reading it because I was on a break from teaching and our colleague Paul Ricciardi had nominated it for KCC Reads.
 The book was in the running as our next selection, along with three others.
-So -- I had to read it... and this experience turned out to be truly strange, as I shortly found myself in awe and completely overwhelmed and fully inspired by the book.
+So, I had to read it... and this experience turned out to be truly strange as I shortly found myself in awe and completely overwhelmed and fully inspired by the book.
 I soon realized it had impacted me like few others in my life.
 In time, I dramatically pronounced: Just Kids, it is a marvel!
-I wasn't worried, then, about the book being chosen for KCC Reads.
-It was simply that, as a literature professor, and as one who has devoted her life to writing about imaginative writing—what mattered was the unique power of this book.
+I wasn't worried, then, about the book being chosen.
+It was simply that, as a literature professor, as one who has devoted her life to writing about imaginative writing—what mattered was the unique power of this book.
 Just Kids is powerful not simply as "one of the best books ever written on becoming an artist" (Washington Post), but because Smith manages to do what only a handful of great writers (e.g., Langston Hughes) has achieved: to write in an entirely accessible English (as she said she wrote it "for the masses") while also managing to create an artistically stunning, beautifully poetic piece of writing.

 Patti Smith: recipient of the 2010 National Book Award for Just Kids; member of the Rock and Roll Hall of Fame; a Commandeur des Arts et des Lettres, the highest honor bestowed on an artist by the state of France; a musician who has recorded twelve records; the voice of punk rock and, our author for the 2014 - 15 academic year...